Lab

 Each group of two will receive 10 envelopes containing identical index cards.

-NOTE: If there are not enough balances, one group at a time is to measure their envelopes.
-It should not take more than 5-8 minutes get the 10 mass measures.
-After each group is through with the balance, they can return to their own computer to complete their analysis and let a second group use the balance.
+NOTE: If there are not enough balances, one group at a time should measure their envelopes.
+It ought to not take more than 5-8 minutes get the 10 mass measures.
+After each group is through with the balance, they can return to their own computer/lab station to complete their analysis and let a second group use the balance.

 After zeroing your triple beam balance, measure the mass of each of the 10 envelopes.
 In the table below, record the number of cards identified as being in each envelope and the sealed envelope's mass.
 Do NOT open any of your envelopes.
 Two envelopes will be identified only by letters.
 Measure and record their masses and then place their values in the last two rows of the data chart.